On this page

 Families of children aged 7 and above are supported by local area coordinators and funded through individual plans.

 Visit the NDIS website for more information about the ECEI services providers registered in South Australia.

-Once transitioned to the NDIS, the department will become a service provider for school transport.
-Students will be required to meet the NDIS ‘reasonable and necessary’ criteria to access the department's transport assistance program.
+The department is a service provider for school transport.
+Students are required to meet the NDIS ‘reasonable and necessary’ criteria to access the department's transport assistance program.

 It is important that families connect with NDIS to establish eligibility before contacting the school or preschool to access this service.

 Once assessed, the most appropriate form of transport assistance will be determined by the department (e.g. taxi, bus, or car allowance).

 Personal care assistance at school is funded either through the NDIS or through the school’s reasonable adjustment obligations.